Teksta versija

 Section 5.
 Approval of the Ombudsman in Office

 (1) The Ombudsman shall be approved in the office by the Saeima pursuant to the proposal of not less than ten members of the Saeima.
-The following documents signed by the candidate nominated for the office of the Ombudsman shall be appended to the submission regarding a candidate for the office of the Ombudsman: consent to apply for the office of the Ombudsman and proposals regarding the solution necessary in the field of human rights and good administration.
+The following documents signed by the candidate nominated for the office of the Ombudsman shall be appended to the submission for a candidate for the office of the Ombudsman: consent to apply for the office of the Ombudsman and proposals for the solution necessary in the field of human rights and good administration.
 Prior to the sitting of the Saeima during which the Ombudsman will be approved in office, the candidates nominated for the office of the Ombudsman shall be heard at the Human Rights and Public Affairs Committee of the Saeima.

 (2) [7 January 2021]

-(4) The Presidium of the Saeima shall convene a sitting of the Saeima for the current approval of the Ombudsman in the office not earlier than 20 days and not later than 10 days prior to expiry of the term of office of the current Ombudsman.
+(4) The Presidium of the Saeima shall convene a sitting of the Saeima for the current approval of the Ombudsman in the office not earlier than 20 days and not later than 10 days prior to the expiry of the term of office of the current Ombudsman.

 [25 September 2014; 7 January 2021]